Exploiting Defenses against GAN-Based Feature Inference Attacks in Federated Learning

-In our setting, an image $x'$ generated by GAN will be fed into the federated classifier, then this classifier determines the class of $x'$ based on the classification features extracted by a series of convolutional and pooling layers.
-In other words, to reduce the performance degradation of the federated model after replacing the input $X$ with $X'$, we only need to guarantee that the GAN correctly learns the distribution of the classification features of $X$, instead of the distribution of the visual features.
-Notice that the features extracted by a higher layer (e.g., the final dense layer) are more specific to the network structure, whereas the features extracted by a lower layer (e.g., the first convolutional layer) are more general in different tasks (\cite{features}).
-Given that the federated model will be trained only after the defender generates $X'$, we choose to use the first convolutional layer of the ResNet (\cite{he2016resnet}) pre-trained on ImageNet (\cite{deng2009imagenet}) as the \emph{feature extractor} to extract the low-level image features, as shown in Fig.~\ref{fig-features}.
-Since the feature extractor is pre-trained on ImageNet, it can extract extensive features and should be general enough for different classification tasks.
+In the FL training phase, an image $x'$ generated by GAN will be fed into the federated classifier, then this classifier determines the class of $x'$ based on the classification features extracted by a series of convolutional and pooling layers.
+In other words, to reduce the performance degradation of the federated model after replacing the input $X$ with $X'$, we only need to guarantee that the GAN correctly learns the distribution of the classification features of $X$, instead of the distribution of its visual features.
+Notice that in a deep neural network, the image features extracted by a higher layer (e.g., the final dense layer) are more specific to the task types, whereas the features extracted by a lower layer (e.g., the first convolutional layer) are more general for different tasks~\cite{features}.
+Inspired by this observation, we propose to use the first convolutional layer of ResNet-18~\cite{he2016resnet} pre-trained on ImageNet~\cite{deng2009imagenet} as a \emph{feature extractor} $C$ to extract the low-level image features of $x$, as shown in Fig.~\ref{fig-features}.
+The intuition for the choice of this feature extractor~\footnote{

+In the ablation study of Section~\ref{apdx-exp-ablation}, we replace the first convolutional layer of ResNet-18 with that of DesNet-121~\cite{densenet} as the feature extractor $C$ to evaluate the impact of different choices of $C$ on the defense performance of \schemens.
+The results demonstrate that the convolutional layers of both ResNet and DenseNet are effective within the framework of \schemens.

+} is that the ResNet-18 pre-trained on ImageNet is widely used in transfer learning, and its lower convolutional layers can extract extensive features and are general enough for different classification tasks.

-Based on this insight, we modify the objective function of CGAN as follows:
+After extracting the classification features $C(x)$ of $x$, we modify the objective function of the defender's GAN as:

-where $C(x)$ denotes the features of $x$ extracted by the feature extractor $C$.
-In brief, instead of distinguishing $x$ from $x'$, the task of the discriminator becomes distinguishing $C(x)$ from $C(x')$.
-In summary, the final objective of the defender's GAN is
+where $C(x)$ denotes the features of $x$ extracted by $C$.
+The discriminator's task is now to distinguish between $C(X)$ and $C(X')$ instead of $X$ and $X'$.
+In this way, we can ensure that $X'$ has similar classification features to $X$, reducing the performance degradation of the federated model when $X$ is replaced with $X'$.
+Finally, the objective function of the defender's GAN is given by

-where $\lambda$ is a hyper parameter controlling the effect of $\mathcal{L}_{\text{obf}}$.
+where $\lambda$ is a hyperparameter controlling the effect of $\mathcal{L}_{\text{obf}}$.
 The structure of the revised GAN model is shown in Fig.~\ref{fig-gan-framework}.

-\subsubsection{Mixup}
+\subsection{Mixup}